Few vehicle problems are as perplexing as having a key stuck in the ignition.

 The cost to replace an ignition cylinder (also known as an ignition lock) ranges from about $80 to $250.

-A great way to ensure your ignition cylinder lasts as long as possible is to reduce the number of items you have on your key ring.
+A wonderful way to ensure your ignition cylinder lasts as long as possible is to reduce the number of items you have on your key ring.
 The motion of them swaying back and forth can cause premature aging, increasing the chances your key gets stuck in the ignition.

 The Key Is Worn